 Money matters

-Scholarships for academic, sporting and artistic prowess – to a maximum value of 20 per cent of the day fee – are awarded at 13+ and sixth form.
-Academic scholars are expected to contribute to the intellectual life of the school, not just pulling
+Fees are higher than those of its local competitors but commensurate with what’s on offer.
+Scholarships for academic, sporting and artistic prowess - to a maximum value of 20 per cent of the day fee - are awarded at 13+ and 16+.
+Academic scholars

 - Fee information